 WOW.
 Neither of us had ever had blueberry cornbread before and we were in complete agreement that it was outstanding!
 And I’ve been making that very blueberry cornbread ever since.

 When I went to make my beloved blueberry cornbread and I calculated that there were 9 weight watchers freestyle smart points per piece, I literally started to weep 🙁 I really wanted it but wasn’t willing to part with 9 smart points in order to have it.

 So….
 I dried my tears, put on my big girl panties and got to work!

-I have cut this Blueberry cornbread nearly in half and brought this Healthy & Light Blueberry Cornbread down to 5 Weight Watchers smart points (blue plan) which I consider to be a pretty big success.
+I have cut this Healthy Blueberry bread nearly in half and brought this Healthy & Light Blueberry Cornbread down to 5 Weight Watchers smart points (blue plan) which I consider to be a pretty big success.

 Better than the original Cornbread!